bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/ios-provision.md

 ### Building an .ipa (Adhoc or Appstore)

--   In the toolbar, select “iOS Device” as the target
+-   In the toolbar, select "iOS Device” as the target
 -   *Product* menu -&gt; *Archive*
 -   In the Organizer (Cmd+Shift+2) -&gt; *Archives* tab -&gt; *Distribute…* button